Envelopes of the Thurston metric on Teichm\"uller space: Out-envelopes and in-envelopes

-The following observation is due to Thurston at the end of \cite[Page 28]{Thurston1998}, together with a hint of the proof using train track coordinates.
-In light of the connection between $\cone(\lambda)$ and $\outenv(X,\lambda)$ and $\inenv(X,\lambda)$, we provide a proof in the appendix.
-Recall that the \emph{stump} of a geodesic lamination is the maximal compact sublamination of $\lambda$, with respect to the inclusion, which admits a transverse invariant measure of full support. \begin{lemma}[\cite{Thurston1998}, the end of page 28] Let $\lambda$ be a chain recurrent geodesic lamination and $\gamma\in\far_\lambda$.
+The following observation is due to Thurston at the end of \cite[Page 28]{Thurston1998}, together with a hint of the proof using train track coordinates; we provide a proof in the appendix.
+Recall that the \emph{stump} of a geodesic lamination is the maximal compact sublamination of $\lambda$, with respect to inclusion, which admits a transverse invariant measure of full support.
+The stump of $\lambda$ is the union of all compact sublaminations of $\lambda$, each of which admits a transverse invariant measure of full support. \begin{lemma}[\cite{Thurston1998}, the end of page 28] Let $\lambda$ be a chain recurrent geodesic lamination and $\gamma\in\far_\lambda$.
 Then $\gamma$ is $\lambda$-straightened if and only if for any orientable component of the stump of $\lambda$, the total measure of leaves of $\gamma$ tending to that component in the two directions must be equal. \end{lemma}